the life of God

 I will focus upon the negative attributes of the Religious paradigm which impact faith and spiritual growth.
-There are doctrines and practices familiar to us all, that can actually keep individuals from ever experiencing the Kingdom of God or the greatest gift of God, salvation.
+There are doctrines and practices familiar to us all, these are mostly the practices followed in the pastor-church house setting, that can actually keep individuals from ever experiencing the Kingdom of God or the greatest gift of God, salvation.

 is only after we have

 the intent to understand